EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 forward with the next step of the eviction process.
 Tenants are encouraged to contact 211 to get legal help as early in the eviction process as possible but many fail to do so.

-In 2024, over 10,000 evictions were filed in Charleston — a significant decrease from pre-pandemic numbers.
-Yet, only 2,523 hearings were requested.
+In 2024, over {{< smartlink "10,000 evictions" "https://civilcourtdata.lsc.gov/data/eviction/south-carolina/charleston/" >}} were filed in Charleston — a significant decrease from pre-pandemic numbers.
+Yet, most tenants did not request a hearing.
 Lietzow said that fear and a lack of education are the main challenges to get more people to come to court.

 <!-- {{< pullquote "In cases where tenants show up to court, approximately 9 out of every 10 cases with legal aid avoid an eviction judgment the day of the hearing" >}} -->